Maka dai dai shogi: Promotion

 According to The Chess Variant Pages, pieces that can promote can choose whether or not they will promote when they capture an unpromoted enemy piece; however, if a piece captures a promoted piece, it must promote if able.

-TSA and Japanese Wikipedia suggest instead that promotion is compulsory on any capture, but this seems unlikely; many of the most powerful pieces cannot be obtained through promotion, but many very powerful pieces "promote" to a far weaker gold general, so compulsory promotion on any capture would quickly degenerate the armies into seas of golds.

 Promotion is indicated by turning the piece over after it moves, revealing the character for the promoted piece.
 There are no promotion zones; dots on the board that usually represent promotion zones are present after the sixth rank only as a placement guide for initial setup.

-Promoting a piece has the effect of changing how that piece moves.
+TSA and Japanese Wikipedia suggest instead that promotion is compulsory on any capture, but this seems unlikely; many of the most powerful pieces cannot be obtained through promotion, but many very powerful pieces "promote" to a far weaker gold general, so compulsory promotion on any capture would quickly degenerate the armies into seas of golds.

-Pieces which are already promoted cannot promote again, except as follows:

-Any piece, promoted or not, that captures a Deva or teaching king (a promoted Deva) promotes to a teaching king.
+Most pieces which are already promoted cannot promote again.
+However, any piece, promoted or not, that captures a Deva or teaching king (a promoted Deva) promotes to a teaching king.
 This is effected by replacing it on the board with the captured piece.
 Similarly, any piece that captures a dark spirit or Buddhist spirit (a promoted dark spirit) promotes to a Buddhist spirit.
 This is sometimes expressed as the piece being contagious: when something captures a contagious piece type, it becomes that piece type.
 The only exception is (potentially) royal pieces (emperors, kings, princes, and drunk elephants) which promote to their normal promoted forms, or stay as they are if already promoted.